 Victims who suffer from negative psychological effects following a rape should use the opportunity to make rape compensation claims from their attacker.

-The Criminal Injuries Compensation Authority was set up and funded by the government to enable victims of either mental or physical abuse to be able to make rape compensation claims as well as other types of criminal claim.
+The Criminal Injuries Compensation Authority was set up and funded by the government to enable victims of either mental or physical abuse to be able to make rape compensation claims as well as other types of criminal claims.

 They award over £200 million worth of compensation to victims annually.
 The agency is supported by the Ministry of Justice.
 Only victims of violent crime who are shown to be blameless are entitled to claim the victim support compensation.
 This also covers people who have been injured as a result of a crime or people who were harmed whilst trying to prevent crime or protect themselves.